patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 <figcaption style="text-align:center">Landing in Japan; Narita Express; train delays; Yokosuka; snacks.</figcaption>
 </figure>

-## Logistics digression
+## Logistics digression: transport, comms, and money

-We'd ordered 7-day Japan Rail Passes for a 9 day trip, so the pass would only start on day 1, and we paid 8740JPY cash (well, credit card) for passage for two to Yokosuka.
-This would be much less than the 9900JPY per person for Sapporo to Kushiro we'd planned for day
+We'd ordered 7-day Japan Rail Passes for a 9 day trip, so the pass would only start on day 1, and we paid ¥8740 cash (well, via credit card) for passage for two to Yokosuka.
+This would be much less than the ¥9900 per person for Sapporo to Kushiro we'd planned for day
 7. (In the event, the last-minute Kanazawa to Sapporo train trip would also have been super expensive, but we didn't have to pay, since we had our rail passes).
-And the other bonus of exchanging the voucher for a pass on the next day was that we avoided the lineups at Narita.
+And the other bonus of exchanging the voucher for a pass at Yokohama on the next day was that we avoided the lineups on arrival at Narita.
+We had paid about ¥31500 for each pass.

-The other logistics things we'd need were: 1) I'd ordered a unlimited 8 day data cellphone SIM from Mobal for 4000JPY and had it shipped to the Yokosuka hotel; and 2) I had planned to withdraw money using my Wise card.
+The other logistics things we'd need were: 1) I'd ordered two unlimited 8 day data cellphone SIMs from Mobal for ¥4000 and had them shipped to the Yokosuka hotel (I should have staggered the validity periods); and 2) I had planned to withdraw money using my Wise card.
 So we didn't have data between leaving the airport (except for a brief bit on the Narita Express where it worked&mdash;usually it doesn't) and getting to the hotel.
 I got to a convenience store at Yokosuka station and tried to withdraw money, but that didn't work.
 A few days later I noticed that I had to enable the "allow ATM withdrawals" button for my card on my Wise account.

+At the beginning of the trip I had forgotten where I'd put my Wise card, and at the end of the trip I had forgotten where I'd put my keys.
+Oops.
+Fortunately I found both these things.

 # Day 1: Miura Kaigan early cherry blossoms, February 18

-The train from Yokosuka to Miura Kaigen was again on the Keikyu Main Line so the JR Pass wouldn't have helped anyway, and it was pretty cheap.
+The train from Yokosuka to Miura Kaigen was again on the non-JR Keikyu Main Line so the JR Pass wouldn't have helped anyway, and it was pretty cheap at ¥250.
 I had planned a very ambitious 7:23 train from Yokosuka; we actually got to the train station by 7:52 and onto the 8:30 train to Miura Kaigen.

-Stepping off the train about half an hour later, it felt like spring, and was a warm, sunny day, at about 10C.
-We were maybe a week early for peak early blossoms at Miura Kaigen.
-The hordes of people came later as we were leaving, around 11.
-We noticed traffic guards with pink vests, presumably to match the blossoms, and signage for cars about not hitting people.
+Stepping off the train about half an hour later, it felt like spring, and was a warm, sunny day, at about 14°C. We were maybe a week early for peak early blossoms at Miura Kaigen.
+Hordes of people came later, as we were leaving, around 11.
+We noticed traffic guards with pink vests, presumably to match the blossoms, and signage for drivers about not hitting people.

 There were some vendors who had set up at the train station, and then more vendors of tasty food at the main place, Komatsogaike Park.
-The street food was actually kind of pricey compared to other food in Japan, though not in absolute terms: JPY700 for meat on a stick.
+The street food was actually kind of pricey compared to other food in Japan, though not in absolute terms: ¥700 for meat on a stick.

 I managed to see [6 bird species](https://ebird.org/checklist/S128630202);
 most of the Japanese birds are new to me.
 The warbling white-eye